 October 15, 2016

 Today, libraries go beyond offering the latest books.
 They’re learning centers, event spaces, and often the hub of a neighborhood’s social scene.
-According to DDC Commissioner Feniosky Peña-Mora, we aim to “construct facilities that not only beautify the community, but also become part of the fabric of the neighborhood.”
+We aim to construct facilities that not only beautify the community, but also become part of the fabric of the neighborhood.

 In other words, we design libraries to accommodate the needs of each community they serve.
 Whether it’s giving teens a safe place to study after school or hosting language learning classes for immigrants, the resources New York City’s libraries offer can help create a feeling of belonging and neighborhood unity.